-Tubal ligation is a procedure to close both fallopian tubes in a woman.
+Tubal ligation is a procedure to close both fallopian tubes.
 This means that sperm can’t get to the egg to fertilise it.

-Tubal ligations are done in hospital and the woman is put under general anaesthetic.
-Depending on the type of operation she may go home the same day or stay 1-2 days in hospital.
+Tubal ligations are done in hospital and the client is put under general anaesthetic.
+Depending on the type of operation they may go home the same day or stay 1–2 days in hospital.

-There is a new method where 2 little coils are put up into the fallopian tubes and the tubes become blocked over the next few months.
+There is a new method where two little coils are put up into the fallopian tubes and the tubes become blocked over the next few months.
 A general anaesthetic isn’t necessary.